viliakov2/as2020111701/task2/Readme.md

 ## Abstract

-The goal is to design architecture proposal for the customer review feature.
+The goal is to design an architecture proposal for the customer review feature.

 The possible requirements for the feature might be: